JonathanBedrava/azure-spend-iot-display/README.md

     ```

 ## Build & Deploy!
+- On your desktop, or whatever, navigate to the repo's `/src/AzureConsumptionDisplay.App` directory and create an `appsettings.local.json` and add the following config substituting the config values specific to your service principal:
+    ```
+    {
+        "AZURE_APP_ID": "<Your service principal app id>",
+        "AZURE_APP_PASSWORD": "<Your app password>",
+        "AZURE_APP_TENANT": "<Your app tenant>",
+        "AZURE_SUBSCRIPTION_ID": "<your app subscription id>"
+    }
+    ```
-- On your desktop, or whatever, build and publish the app with the command running in the `src/AzureConsumptionDisplay.App` dir:
+- Build and publish the app with the command running in the `src/AzureConsumptionDisplay.App` dir:
     ```
     dotnet publish --runtime linux-arm --self-contained
     ```